kanaria69/Mainecoco/README.md

-## I don’t play soccer because I enjoy the sport.
-I’m just doing it for kicks.
+## I was in an 80's band called the prevention.
+We were better than the cure.